 Intrauterine insemination (IUI) is used for several different infertility issues.
 The process places sperm directly into the woman’s uterus, giving the sperm a better chance at meeting a mature egg – and increasing a couple’s chance of conceiving.

 Who Needs IUI?

 Also called artificial insemination, IUI is most commonly used for:

-· Cervical factor infertility factors (infertility caused by an inability for healthy sperm to get into and through the cervix – ranging from overly-thick cervical mucous, scarring, pH level that kills sperm, etc.)
+- Cervical factor infertility factors (inability for healthy sperm to get into and through the cervix – ranging from overly-thick cervical mucous, scarring, pH level that kills sperm, etc.)